About the profile areas

 Belfield is named from the conjoining of the names of the surrounding suburbs Belmore and Enfield.

 2016 ABS ERP

 Development of the area dates primarily from 1920, when the War Service Homes Commission acquired many acres of land and built houses (mainly bungalow style) which were occupied early in 1922.
 The War Service Homes Precinct (part of the Great Central Railway Estate) was established to assist servicemen returning from the First World War.
 These Belfield houses are some of the earliest War Service Homes erected anywhere in Australia.
 Significant development continued during the post-war years.
 The population increased slightly from the mid 1990s as new dwellings were added to the area.

 Belfield is an established residential area.

-Major features of the area include Belfield Plaza Shopping Centre, Rudd Park, Eccles Reserve and one school.
+Major features of the area include Belfield Plaza Shopping Centre, Rudd Park, Eccles Reserve and St Michael’s Catholic Primary School.

-Part of the suburb of Belfield is located in the Strathfield Council area.
+This area encompasses the City of Canterbury Bankstown part of the suburb of Belfield, with the remaining part of the suburb located in the Strathfield Council area.